MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-command-line.md

 ---
 # parse_command_line()

-Parses a Unicode command-line string and returns an array of the command-line arguments.
+Parses a Unicode command-line string and returns a dynamic array of the command-line arguments.

 **Syntax**